The Largest Buddhist Temple In Southeast Asia – Kek Lok Si Temple Malaysia

 Kek Lok Si Temple History

 • The history of the Kek Lok Si temple can be traced back to the late nineteenth century.
-Beow Lean, a priest, came to Penang in 1885 for obtaining donations for a monastery in Ku-san in China.
-Later he discovered the sprawling hill in Air Itam, outside Georgetown, and discovered that it had the perfect Feng shui to build a Buddhist monastery.
+Beow Lean, a priest, came to Penang in 1885 to obtain donations for a monastery in Ku-san in China.

 • He served for 15 years from 1906 to 1938 and was succeeded by Poon Teong.
 The Pagoda of a million Buddhas was built under the leadership of the second Abbot, and the monastery further expanded.